 Mykonos is known as the Greek party island – but it’s much more than that and one of our absolute favorite places to go in Greece.
-Part of the Cycladic island chain, Mykonos is famous for its wonderful beaches, boutique shopping, charming whitewashed buildings, luxury hotels, and vibrant beach clubs and nightlife – but the club scene is easy to avoid if you’d rather focus on the beaches, shopping, and great restaurants.
+As a member of the Cycladic island group, Mykonos boasts stunning beaches, quaint boutique shopping, picturesque whitewashed buildings, luxury hotels, and vibrant beach clubs and nightlife.
+But the club scene is easy to avoid if you’d rather focus on the beaches, shopping, and great restaurants.

 The 2023 Mykonos Travel Guide